 Our administrative and principal executive offices are located at 590 Madison Avenue, 15th Floor, New York, NY 10022.
-Our common stock has been approved for listing on the NASDAQ Global Select Market under the symbol "PFLT".
+We have applied to have our common stock listed on the NASDAQ Global Select Market under the symbol "PFLT".
 Our Internet website address is www.pennantpark.com.
 Information contained on our website is not incorporated by reference into this prospectus, and you should not consider information contained on our website to be part of this prospectus.